ChangyiYang/ChangyiYang/README.md

   *Computer Security:* Learn security in multiple levels, including program level and Internet level.
 Learn about cryptography including RSA and its usage

-  *Deep Learning:* Teach the advanced DL techniques and the math behind
+  *Deep Learning:* Learn the advanced DL techniques and the math behind

   *Computer Graphics:* Learn Techniques of modeling objects for the purpose of computer rendering.